 How long is an employment verification letter valid?

-Do I need to include salary information?
+Do I need to include salary?

-Can I use a digital or electronic signature?
+Can I use an electronic signature?

 Free Client Onboarding Checklist